dukewan/sails-chat/README.md

 # Sails-chat

-An online chat room built with Sails.js which demostrates the key features of Sails:
+An online chat room built with Sails.js which demonstrates the key features of Sails:

 + Blueprints
 + Walterline